Vice President of India: Qualifications

-Unlike in the case of the president, where a person member of the Lok Sabha, the vice president must be qualified for election as a member of the Rajya Sabha.
+Unlike in the case of the speaker, where a person is a member of the Lok Sabha, the vice president must be qualified for election as a member of the Rajya Sabha.
 This difference is because the vice president is to act as the ex officio chairman of the Rajya Sabha.
-At a time the vice president acts in either of two capacities (i.e. chairman of the Rajya Sabha or president of India); he cannot act in both offices simultaneously.
+At a time the vice president acts in either of two capacities (i.e. chairman of the Rajya Sabha or vice president of India); he cannot act in both offices simultaneously.